 Q: How can I improve my gut health?

 A: You can improve your gut health by eating a diet rich in fiber, prebiotics, and probiotics.
 Fiber is found in whole grains, fruits, vegetables, and legumes.
-Prebiotics are non-digestible fibers that feed the beneficial bacteria in your gut.
+But prebiotics are non-digestible fibers that feed the beneficial bacteria in your gut.
 Probiotics are live microorganisms that can help improve the balance of bacteria in your gut.

 Q: What are some signs of nutrient deficiencies?